tamirzipory/tamir/README.md

 The problem is in the index file in the routes folder.

-I would love to get help connecting the server with the client in any way possible.
+I would like to get help connecting the server with the client in any way possible.
 Thanks!